Table of Contents

-Outsourcing vs. in-house medical record reviewing, confused on how to proceed with the medical record review services?
-Follow me till the end and I am sure you will say “Yes, now I know what to do”.
+Outsourcing vs. in-house medical record review services, confused on how to proceed with the medical record reviewing?
+Follow me till the end, and I am sure you will say “Yes, now I know what to do”.

-Before digging deep into this topic, we will quickly have a look at what does the term ‘medical record’ refer to.
-Imagine I am meeting with a road accident and getting injured.
-Obviously, I will rush to the hospital.
-The moment I consult the doctor, a medical chart will be generated which will be unique for me.
-Let us see what type of data my medical record will reflect.
+Before digging deep into this topic, we will quickly look at what the term ‘medical record’ refers to.
+Let us presume that an individual is encountering a car accident and getting injured.
+Obviously, he would seek medical attention, during which a medical chart would be generated.
+Let us see what type of data the medical record would reflect.

 - Location of injury, signs of fracture if any